opulencephp/docs/http-requests-responses.md

 $uploadedFile->getTempMimeType();
 // The temporary filename of the uploaded file
 $uploadedFile->getTempFilename();
-// Whether or not there were any errors when uploading the file
+// Whether or not the uploaded file has any errors besides UPLOAD_ERR_OK
 $uploadedFile->hasErrors();
 // Moves the temporary file to the specified directory/name
 $uploadedFile->move($targetDirectory, $name);